neuralmagic/deepsparse/docs/llms/README.md

 ## **Feedback / Roadmap Requests**

-We are excited to add initial support for LLMs in the Neural Magic stack and to bring ongoing improvements over the coming months.
+We are excited to add initial support for LLMs in the Neural Magic stack and plan to bring many ongoing improvements over the coming months.

 For questions or requests regarding LLMs, please reach out in any of the following channels:
 - [Neural Magic Community Slack](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ)